rotundasoftware/steamer/README.md

 # ShipIt

 Now that our clients are thick and our servers are thin, one of the server's primary jobs is just to load data and then bootstrap or relay it to the client.
-ShipIt is an very tiny (≈ 100 lines) module that allows this task to be performed with less code and more clarity by switching the imperative, manual approach for a declarative, automated one.
+ShipIt is an very tiny module that allows this task to be performed with less code and more clarity by switching the imperative, manual approach for a declarative, automated one.

 ## Example